 Villa Maryland is one of the greatest achievements and well-known properties situated on the peninsula of Saint-Jean-Cap-Ferrat.
 This house is a masterpiece of Harold Peto, an English architect whose talents as a landscape designer are all too often celebrated.
+Harold Peto is also the creator of the gardens of the famous Villa Ephrussi that stands a couple of hundred meters away.
 Whatever angle you look at it, this enormous eighteen-room villa with its terraces and pillars of red marble imposing but never appears massive.

 The land of this villa is open on the two shores of the peninsula and has a dozen multi-hundred-year-old olive trees.
 From most rooms in the house, you can see the venerable olive trees that have survived the storms and building works.